Adding Students

 Note: “Special Education Status” must be set to Yes in order to set this field to Yes.

 Primary Disability Typea The primary or overriding disability condition that best describes student's impairment.
+Three alpha characters only.

 EL Statusa

 Indication of Student’s Limited English Proficiency status.
+Indicates whether a student is an English Language Learner.

 EL Category Codes that indicate a Student’s Limited English Proficiency status.
+Indicates student's English Language Proficiency status.

 Note: “EL Status” must be set to Yes in order to set any value for this field.